 While the assumption may not hold completely, it is generally taken as relevant and the analysis generated on the basis of this assumption is not questioned heavily in the board room.

-The ALM reporting tool we use for analyzing earnings using rate or reset gap is called Net Interest Income at Risk or NII at risk.
+The ALM reporting tool we use for analyzing earnings using rate or reset gap is the Net Interest Income at Risk or NII at risk report.

 Economic Value – Price or Maturity Gap

 The core assumption behind the price and maturity gap is a mark to market (MTM) of both sides of the balance sheet using the new applicable reference rate.
 MTM is the fair market value of assets and liabilities based on the most recent changes in the interest rate environment.

 Think about that for a second.
 Can you go to a depositor and tell him that yesterday’s 1,000 dollars deposit is now worth 900?
 The short answer is no. Even though the opportunity cost argument holds, most bank regulators and depositors will not look kindly upon such a practice.

 But that is deposits.
 On the advances side, a working capital/running finance/overdraft facility that resets rates every month and has a year to maturity is classified in the annual bucket.
 In most markets even after you call the loan, the collection process may extend over a few years.
 From a liquidity point of view, the underlying assumption is that the amount in question will be repaid within a year.
 From a real world point of view, it may actually be a few years.